Head of Department: Professor Alexander A. Shvartsman

 Three credits.
-Prerequisite: CSE 2102; instructor and department head consent; open only to students in the School of Engineering.
+Prerequisite: CSE 2102; instructor and department head consent; open only to students in the School of Engineering and declared Computer Science minors.
 May be taken twice for credit.

 Experimental design project undertaken by the student by special arrangement with a faculty member of the Department of Computer Science and Engineering.

 Three credits.
 One 4-hour laboratory period.
-Prerequisites and recommended preparation vary.
-Open only to students in the School of Engineering.
-With a change in content, this course may be repeated for credit.
+Prerequisite: open only to students in the School of Engineering and declared Computer Science minors; prerequisites and recommended preparation vary.
+With a change in content this course may be repeated for credit.

 Design and implementation of complex software and/or hardware systems to solve problems posed by either student groups or the instructor.